-• Contingency actions, in the event of failure.
+Contingency actions, in the event of failure.

-The Owner/Delegate will inform the Requester when the Action Plan has been worked to completion and obtain the Requester's agreement for the Owner/Delegate to close the Action Item.
+The Owner/Delegate will inform the Requester and PMO when the Action Plan has been worked to completion.

-The Owner/Delegate is responsible for maintenance of items in the Action Item Log.
+The Owner/Delegate works with PMO to update items in the Action Item Log.
 Action Item progress will be reviewed during CRAIDL meetings.
 Managers and Requesters are responsible for overseeing Action Items assigned to themselves and their team members.
 The PMO team will monitor the process and may also propose Action Items for discussion during the CRAIDL meeting.